A History of Ollie’s Trolley & LUMS Restaurants

 If that name seems familiar, it’s because he was the governor of Kentucky at one point and, most importantly, the founder of the Kentucky Fried Chicken Company.
 He purchased the Kentucky Fried Chicken concept from Colonel Sanders and helped build an iconic brand worldwide.

-Brown made multiple attempts to buy the burger recipe, but Ollie Gleichenhaus (the owner) turned him down each time.
+Brown tried to buy the burger recipe multiple times, but Ollie Gleichenhaus (the owner) turned him down each time.
 He even offered to make Ollie more famous than Colonel Sanders.

-While this was happening, Brown worked on a separate concept involving a trolley car that would only serve take-out food.
+While this happened, Brown worked on a separate concept involving a trolley car that would only serve take-out food.
 These trolleys would easily fit in 3 car spaces.
-At some point, the idea of merging the Ollie Burger with the trolley concept happened.
+At some point, merging the Ollie Burger with the trolley concept happened.

 October 29, 1981, Classified Ad in the Courier-Journal (Louisville, Kentucky)